thwinter2/DevOps/README.md

 * How might advanced analysis techniques such as statistical analysis or automated program repair impact the design and usage of an automated software pipeline?

     **These tools should bolster the automated pipeline and decrease the amount of manual work needed to fix errors.
-Static analysis allows us to automate checks for potential build failures.
-Since the static analysis should be run the exact same every time, it will increase the reliability of the automated pipeline.
+Statisitcal analysis allows us to determine the liklihood for potential build failures given the pass/fail statistics of previous builds.
+Since we have data/statistics of the build it will better our expectation of a successful build.
 Automated program repair can potentially fix build failures without a human having to manually do it themselves, which saves time for the build because it doesn't have to wait in a queue for the human to get to it in order to debug/fix the failure.**

 ## Coverage Calculation